 Once the members of a housing co-operative vote in favour of a no-smoking bylaw, the corporation has a duty to enforce it.
 How enforcement is handled will depend on the specific wording of the bylaw as well as what is legally required of housing co-ops regarding termination of membership and occupancy rights.

-Enforcement will be a challenge if a resident denies they are smoking in his or her unit.
+Enforcement will be a challenge if a resident denies they are smoking in their unit.
 In this case, the board must gather as much evidence as possible regarding the presence of second-hand smoke and its impact on other residents.
-See do the groundwork for more information.

 It is recommended that housing co-op members in breach of a no-smoking policy be given at least one warning letter prior to the board taking more formal steps.